vojtechkral/bard/doc/book/transposition.md

 1. `G7`Oh Danny `C`Boy, the pipes, the ``C7``pipes are `F`calling
 ```

-will render as:
+will shift the chords up by 5 halftones, aka _perfect fourth_:

 ![transposition example 1](./assets/transpose-1.png)

-Use `!+0` to go back to the original.
+If needed, use `!+0` to go back to the original scale.

 ### Second Set of Chords

-To make it possible to print songs with two different scales, you can also generate a second line of chords
+bard can also generate a second line of chords as a transposition of the first one.
-as a transposition of the first one.
 Use the `!!±X` syntax to generate a second row.
 The second row is by default
 rendered in blue font.
 For example: